-- ALMONDS: Toast them in the oven or on the stove until fragrant and lightly brown then process in a food processor until finely chopped.
-They add some crunch to the truffles.
+- Almonds: Toast them in the oven or on the stove until fragrant and lightly brown then process in a food processor until finely chopped.
+Almonds add nice crunchiness and delicate nutty flavour to the truffles.
 These small glass jars are ideal for storing the nuts.
 Shop high-quality nuts online!

-- WHITE CHOCOLATE: Broke into smaller pieces and melt in a double boiler.
+- White chocolate: Broke white chocolate bar into smaller pieces and melt in a double boiler.
 Be careful when melting, as this chocolate burn easily.
 White chocolate smooth out the filling.

 Dipping truffles into melted chocolate